The Real Uganda

 7 Day Culture-Adventure Tour of Uganda

 “I lived with a couple who ran the local church and school and their four kids, plus their extended family and community who are all around to interact with and help you out and talk to you; you really do become part of the family and community.
-I helped out on the farm (all though not as much as planned due to the dry weather, the soil was to hard to do much!), as well as at the local school painting, playing games with the children, and helping the school cook, or matron.
-On the weekends there is plenty to see and do in Uganda; safaris, visit the river Nile, Kampala, there is a lot to experience.
+I helped out on the farm, at the school, played games with the children, and helping the cook.
+On the weekends there is plenty to do: safaris, the River Nile, Kampala, there is a lot to experience.
 If this is what you are looking for then then The Real Uganda is a perfect choice for you.’

 Josh